-In January 2018, the REIT completed the January 2018 Offering which included a public offering of \$28.75 million of Debentures of the REIT.
+In January 2018, the REIT completed an offering which included a public offering of \$28.75 million aggregate principal amount of 5.25% convertible unsecured subordinated debentures of the REIT (the "2018 Debentures").
+The 2018 Debentures bear interest at an annual rate of 5.25% payable semi-annually in arrears on February 28 and August 31 in each year commencing on August 31, 2018.
+The initial maturity date of the 2018 Debentures was February 28, 2023.

-The Debentures bear interest at an annual rate of 5.25% payable semi-annually in arrears on February 28 and August 31 in each year commencing on August 31, 2018.
-The Debentures will mature on February 28, 2023 (the "Maturity Date").
+Each 2018 Debenture will be convertible into freely tradeable Units at the option of the holder at any time prior to the close of business on the earliest of: (i) last business day before February 28, 2023; or (ii) if called for redemption, the business day immediately preceding the date specified by the REIT for redemption of the

-Each Debenture will be convertible into freely tradeable Units at the option of the holder at any time prior to the close of business on the earliest of: (i) last business day before the Maturity Date; or (ii) if called for redemption, the business day immediately preceding the date specified by the REIT for redemption of the Debentures, at a conversion price of \$10.53 per Unit (the "Conversion Price"), being a ratio of approximately 94.9668 Units per \$1,000 principal amount of Debentures, subject to adjustment in certain events in accordance with the indenture governing the terms of the Debentures.
-Holders of Debentures converting their Debentures will receive accrued and unpaid interest thereon, if any, from the last interest payment date on their Debentures to and including the last record date set by the REIT occurring prior to the date of conversion for determining the holders of Units entitled to receive a distribution on the Units.
+2018 Debentures, at a conversion price of \$10.53 per Unit (the "2018 Debenture Conversion Price"), being a ratio of approximately 94.9668 Units per \$1,000 principal amount of 2018 Debentures, subject to adjustment in certain events in accordance with the indenture governing the terms of the 2018 Debentures.
+Holders of 2018 Debentures converting their 2018 Debentures will receive accrued and unpaid interest thereon, if any, from the last interest payment date on their 2018 Debentures to and including the last record date set by the REIT occurring prior to the date of conversion for determining the holders of Units entitled to receive a distribution on the Units.

-The Debentures may not be redeemed by the REIT prior to February 28, 2021.
-On and from February 28, 2021, and prior to February 28, 2022, the Debentures may be redeemed by the REIT, in whole at any time, or in part from time to time, at a price equal to the principal amount thereof plus accrued and unpaid interest on not more than 60 days' and not less than 30 days' prior written notice, provided that the volume weighted-average trading price of the Units on the TSX for the 20 consecutive trading days ending five trading days preceding the date on which notice of redemption is given (the "Current Market Price") is not less than 125% of the Conversion Price.
-On and from February 28, 2022, and prior to the Maturity Date, the Debentures may be redeemed by the REIT, in whole at any time or in part from time to time, at a price equal to the principal amount thereof plus accrued and unpaid interest on not more than 60 days' and not less than 30 days' prior written notice.
-Subject to regulatory approvals and other conditions, the REIT may, at its option, elect to satisfy its obligation to pay the principal amount of Debentures on redemption or at maturity, in whole or in part, by delivering that number of freely tradeable Units obtained by dividing the principal amount of the Debentures being repaid by 95% of the Current Market Price on the date of redemption or maturity, as applicable.
+The 2018 Debentures may not be redeemed by the REIT prior to February 28, 2021.
+On and from February 28, 2021, and prior to February 28, 2022, the 2018 Debentures may be redeemed by the REIT, in whole at any time, or in part from time to time, at a price equal to the principal amount thereof plus accrued and unpaid interest on not more than 60 days' and not less than 30 days' prior written notice, provided that the volume weighted-average trading price of the Units on the TSX for the 20 consecutive trading days ending five trading days preceding the date on which notice of redemption is given (the "2018 Debenture Current Market Price") is not less than 125% of the 2018 Debenture Conversion Price.
+On and from February 28, 2022, and prior to February 28, 2023, the 2018 Debentures may be redeemed by the REIT, in whole at any time or in part from time to time, at a price equal to the principal amount thereof plus accrued and unpaid interest on not more than 60 days' and not less than 30 days' prior written notice.
+Subject to regulatory approvals and other conditions, the REIT may, at its option, elect to satisfy its obligation to pay the principal amount of 2018 Debentures on redemption or at maturity, in whole or in part, by delivering that number of freely tradeable Units obtained by dividing the principal amount of the 2018 Debentures being repaid by 95% of the 2018 Debenture Current Market Price on the date of redemption or maturity, as applicable.